 I couldn’t see it, I couldn’t hear it, or smell it, but despite this I couldn’t get rid of the feeling that there was something out there.
 Some kind of a creature, moving about the place very, very carefully, very, very quietly.

 I wondered what type of creature it might be.
-Would it be the timid, furtive kind or the aggressive, dangerous kind?
+Would it be the timid, furtive, harmless kind, or the aggressive, vicious, dangerous kind?
 I just couldn’t tell.
 I could just feel its presence close by – a brooding, wary, almost human presence.

 This was no good at all!
 I had to know – I had to find out if there was anything there, or if it were perhaps just my own omnipresent paranoia haunting me.
 I couldn’t leave the matter hanging there in the air, unsolved, all spooky and uncertain.
 How could I rest, knowing – or at least suspecting – that there was some thing out there?